Aggressive Advocacy

 Serving Fort Worth and All of North Texas

-The Previte Firm represents chiropractic malpractice victims throughout Texas, including Fort Worth, Haltom City, Arlington, North Richland Hills, Keller, and all surrounding communities in Tarrant, Parker, Hood, Johnson, Dallas, and Denton counties.
+The Previte Firm represents chiropractic malpractice victims throughout the Dallas–Fort Worth metroplex and North Texas, including Fort Worth, Arlington, Dallas, Plano, Irving, Haltom City, North Richland Hills, Keller, Southlake, Grapevine, Bedford, Euless, Hurst, Weatherford, Cleburne, and all communities in Tarrant, Dallas, Denton, Collin, Parker, Hood, and Johnson counties.

 Contact us today for a free consultation — call 817-335-4357 or click here.